What is the EU AI Act?

 Prepare for a global impact

 The Act will have far-reaching implications, affecting entities that interact with the EU market, even if they are based outside of the EU.
 There are considerable obligations to comply with, particularly for high-risk AI systems, and navigating the text is no small feat.
 Getting prepared early is the best way to ensure compliance and that obligations are met.
-To find out more about how Holistic AI can help you prepare to be compliant, get in touch at we@holisticai.com.
+To see how Holistic AI can help you ensure compliance, schedule a demo today.

 DISCLAIMER: This blog article is for informational purposes only.
 This blog article is not intended to, and does not, provide legal advice or a legal opinion.
 It is not a do-it-yourself guide to resolving legal issues or handling litigation.
 This blog article is not a substitute for experienced legal counsel and does not provide legal advice regarding any situation or employer.